Writing and Media Center

 If you are an ISU student, but are not able to visit any of our locations on ISU's campus, please email email@example.com.

-Peer consultants respond to any question you have about your writing and communication as well as topics you may have not considered.
-Peer consultants discuss your assignments with you, including helping with clarifying assignment sheets, discussing issues from class, and evaluating how your writing meets expectations.
+Peer communication consultants respond to any question you have about your writing and communication as well as topics you may have not considered.
+Consultants discuss your assignments with you, including helping with clarifying assignment sheets, discussing issues from class, and evaluating how your writing meets expectations.
 Consultants work with you at any stage of your thinking process, such as brainstorming, researching, drafting, and revising.
-You may also discuss writing and communication topics with tutors in order to gain a clear understanding of purpose, such as focus, organization, structural issues, and formatting.
+You may also discuss writing and communication topics with consultants in order to gain a clear understanding of purpose, such as focus, organization, structural issues, and formatting.

 So that we may best help you bring the following items with you: your paper or project, assignment sheet (if provided by the instructor), your current draft of the assignment, and any additional notes and research material you may gathered.
 Let your consultant know if you have specific questions you would like to ask.

-Peer consultants not only help you with assignments for classes, but also communication you may be working on for yourself.
-You may bring any academic assignment, as well as application packets for a job or college admissions, or any personal writing that you might want to discuss.
+Peer communication consultants not only help you with assignments for classes, but also communication you may be working on for yourself.
+You may bring any academic assignment, as well as application packets for a job or college admissions, or any personal or creative writing that you might want to discuss.

 The staff includes trained graduate and undergraduate students.